-U.S. Stocks: Russell 3000® Index; U.S. Bonds: Barclays U.S. Aggregate Bond Index; High Yield: BoAML Global High Yield Index; EM Equities: MSCI Emerging Markets Index; Global Infrastructure: S&P Global Infrastructure Index; Commodities: Bloomberg Commodities Index
+U.S. Stocks: Russell 3000® Index; U.S. Bonds: Bloomberg U.S. Aggregate Bond Index; High Yield: BoAML Global High Yield Index; EM Equities: MSCI Emerging Markets Index; Global Infrastructure: S&P Global Infrastructure Index; Commodities: Bloomberg Commodities Index

 In contrast, the first half of 2016 has been a welcome reprieve – and boost of confidence – for many of those investors who maintained their broad diversification discipline.
 Many of these asset segments have produced strong results against a backdrop of volatile equity markets.

-U.S. Stocks: Russell 3000 Index; U.S. Bonds: Barclays Aggregate Bond Index; High Yield: BoA Merrill Lynch Global High Yield Index; EM Equities: MSCI Emerging Markets Index; Glbl Infrastructure: S&P Global Infrastructure Index; Commodities: Bloomberg Commodities Index
+U.S. Stocks: Russell 3000 Index; U.S. Bonds: Bloomberg Aggregate Bond Index; High Yield: BoA Merrill Lynch Global High Yield Index; EM Equities: MSCI Emerging Markets Index; Glbl Infrastructure: S&P Global Infrastructure Index; Commodities: Bloomberg Commodities Index

 This sense of relief is particularly strong for those who invested in commodities – which have had a rough ride over the past five years.
 Not only did commodities (Bloomberg Commodities Index) drop almost -25% in 2015, but for the five years ending December 2015 commodities lost -13.5% per year.
 Much of that disappointing performance is due to the drop in energy prices as oil prices went from a high of $140 a barrel in 2008 to a recent low of below $30 per barrel in February 2016.